 Fluxprint is an additive manufacturing process that creates precisely-tailored composites such as carbon fiber.
 This method combines the benefits of 3D printing and composites.
 Composites are among the most advanced materials available.
 3D printing is an incredibly fast, hands-off fabrication process that can form nearly any geometry.
 Fluxprint goes a step further by precisely tailoring composites voxel-by-voxel to create the ideal material for a project.

-Magnetic 3D printing produces fully customized composite materials.
+Fluxprint produces fully customized composite materials.
 Composites such as carbon fiber have incredible mechanical properties; carbon fiber outperforms steel, aluminum, and engineering plastics in most applications.
 If everything could be made of composites, they would be.
 But composites are a less common material because of their traditional lay-up fabrication process, which is time-consuming and expensive.

-With magnetic 3D printing, composites can not only be quickly and easily formed into any geometry, but they can also be tailored precisely to meet the needs of the project.
+With Fluxprint, composites can not only be quickly and easily formed into any geometry, but they can also be tailored precisely to meet the needs of the project.
 Strength, stiffness, weight, and other mechanical properties can be adjusted voxel by voxel.
-The result is a fully optimized material that saves time and money in fabrication.
+The result is functional printed parts for applications that could not otherwise be made with 3D printing.